BIOTECH-7005-BIOINF-3000

 samtools index Col_0_mock_rep1.Aligned.sortedByCoord.out.bam

-Basically, up to this step, we have finished all the steps in the first section of DE analysis, which are mainly processed using tools/commands in bash.
-Next we will move to section 2, in which we will be using different packages under R environment.
+We have now finished all the steps in the first section of DE analysis, which are mainly processed using tools/commands in bash.
+Next we will move to section 2, in which we will be using different R packages using RStudio.

 Part 4 Gene DE analysis (under R environment)

-There are multiple packages to do gene DE analysis, most of them are R-based packages.
-The DE analysis in this Prac will be mainly based on the R package edgeR. edgeR implements a range of statistical methodology based on the negative binomial distributions, including empirical Bayes estimation, exact tests, generalized linear models and quasi-likelihood tests.
-If you want to understand more about edgeR, have a read of their published paper.
+There are multiple packages which have been developed to enable Differential Expression analysis, most of them are R-based packages.
+The DE analysis in this Prac will be mainly based on the R package edgeR. edgeR implements a range of statistical methodology based on the negative binomial distributions, including normalisation, exact tests, generalized linear models and quasi-likelihood tests.
+The original authors extend many of the approaches developed for microarray analysis in the package limma, with the terminology tag also being used here to refer to a gene, and harking back to Serial Analysis of Gene Expression (SAGE).
+If you want to understand more about edgeR, please read one of their more recent published papers.

 R environment